 The rootkit detection will check for common rootkits”

 3.3- Do you want to run the rootkit detection engine? (y/n) [y]: y - Running rootcheck (rootkit detection).

 Active response will allow OSSEC to response to events and execute ip blocks etc:

 3.4- Active response allows you to execute a specific command based on the events received.
 For example, you can block an IP address or disable access for a specific user.
 More information at: http://www.ossec.net/en/manual.html#active-response - Do you want to enable active response? (y/n) [y]: n - Active response disabled.

 3.6- Setting the configuration to analyze the following logs: -- /var/log/messages -- /var/log/secure -- /var/log/maillog - If you want to monitor any other file, just change the ossec.conf and add a new localfile entry.
 Any questions about the configuration can be answered by visiting us online at http://www.ossec.net . --- Press ENTER to continue ---

 Use the following commands to start or stop ossec:

 - To start OSSEC HIDS: /var/ossec/bin/ossec-control start

 - To stop OSSEC HIDS: /var/ossec/bin/ossec-control stop

-This completes the inital install of the package, the configuration can be viewed or modified at /var/ossec/etc/ossec.conf with more granular options for configuration of the platform.
+This completes the initial install of the application, the configuration can be viewed or modified at /var/ossec/etc/ossec.conf with more granular options for configuration of the platform.